JeNTe-FAK/front/README.md

-# Getting Started with Create React App
+# JenteFAK Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).
+You can run this app in development mode using `npm`, or deploy it using Docker as a containerized production app.

+---

+## Getting Started with Create React App

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\